-- 122. Claims guaranteed by the sovereign (or central bank) denominated and funded in local currency and claims covered by a guarantee which is counterguaranteed by a sovereign shall receive a preferential risk weight of 0% provided they meet the following requirements: - (a) the sovereign counter-guarantee covers all credit risk elements of the claim; - (b) both the original guarantee and the counter-guarantee meet all operational requirements for guarantees, except that the counter-guarantee need not be direct and explicit to the original claim; and - (c) the bank is able to satisfy the Bank that the cover is robust and that no historical evidence suggests that the coverage of the counter-guarantee is less than effectively equivalent to that of a direct sovereign guarantee.
+- 127. The preferential risk weight of 0%, as set out in paragraphs 6 and 11, may be extended to portions of claims guaranteed by the Government of Mauritius or the Bank of Mauritius, where the guarantee is denominated in Mauritian rupees and the exposure is funded in that currency, and, all operational requirements for guarantees set out in paragraphs 117 and 118 are observed. - 128.
+Claims covered by a guarantee which is indirectly counter-guaranteed by a sovereign may be treated as covered by a sovereign guarantee provided they meet the following requirements: - (a) the sovereign counter-guarantee covers all credit risk elements of the claim; - (b) both the original guarantee and the counter-guarantee meet all operational requirements for guarantees, except that the counter-guarantee need not be direct and explicit to the original claim; and - (c) the bank is able to satisfy the Bank that the cover is robust and that no historical evidence suggests that the coverage of the counter-guarantee is less than effectively equivalent to that of a direct sovereign guarantee.